mnemnion/orb/doc/md/notes/knitter.md

-This is better for the pipelined version, when we get to ``femto`` and =bridge= we'll have an interactive environment which can provide code-only views into the actual source document.
+This is better for the pipelined version, when we get to ``femto`` and ``bridge`` we'll have an interactive environment which can provide code-only views into the actual source document.